Mónica de Miranda was born in 1976 in Porto, Portugal. She currently lives in Lisbon, Portugal.

 Working in photography, mixed media and video, de Miranda deals with themes of geography and identity, expressing quiet visions of personal history and exploring the poetics of belonging.
 She received her PhD in Visual Art from the University of Middlesex in 2014, having previously completed a Masters in Art and Education at the UCL Institute of Education in London, as well as a BA in Visual Arts at Camberwell College of Arts.

 A researcher as well as an artist, she is the founder of the Project Hangar at the Centre of Artistic Research in Lisbon, as well as helping to found the Triangle Network, an artistic residency programme.
-She is a 2019 finalist for the Fundaçao EDP New Artists Prize, and in 2016, she was nominated for the Novo Banco Photo Prize (Portugal), as well as being shortlisted for the Prix Pictet Photo Award (France).
+She is a 2019 finalist for the Fundaçao EDP New Artists Prize, and in 2016, she was nominated for the Novo Banco Photo Prize, as well as being shortlisted for the Prix Pictet Photo Award.

 As an artist of Angolan descent, de Miranda identifies as an artist working in the African diaspora, and her work has resonated strongly in exhibitions such as Contemporary African Art and Aesthetics of Translations at the 2016 Dak’Art Biennale of African Contemporary Art in Senegal, and Telling Time at the 2015 Rencontres de Bamako Biennale of African Photography in Mali.

-In 2018, the artist participated in residencies at institutions including the Red Gate Gallery in Beijing, China; Instituto Camões in Maputo, Mozambique; and Académie des Beaux-Arts (Kinshasa, Democratic Republic of Congo).
+In 2018, the artist participated in residencies at institutions including the Red Gate Gallery in Beijing, China; Instituto Camões in Maputo, Mozambique; and Académie des Beaux-Arts in Kinshasa, Democratic Republic of Congo.
 Other past residencies include Artchipelago (French Institute, Mauritius, 2014), Verbal Eyes (Tate Britain, London, 2009), Muyehlekete (Museu Nacional de Arte, Maputo, 2008), and Living Together (British Council/Iniva, Georgia/London, 2008).
 Her work is part of a number of collections, including that of the Museu Nacional de Arte Contemporânea do Chiado (MNAC), the Arquivo Municipal de Lisboa, the Centro Cultural de Lagos, the Fundaçao Calouste Gulbekian and the Soho House Collection.